 “Wives, submit to your own husbands, as is fitting in the Lord.”

 Paul now turns to relationships within families.
-The Bible shows us how to relate within the family.
+The Bible shows us how to bond within the family.
 First, the role of the wife.
-This is not going to be the greatest day for feminists!
+Understanding this verse is not going to be the greatest day for feminists!
 There are no loopholes for feminists here.
-This is not a Swiss cheese day!

-A couple riding the car had not spoken for some time.
-Riding Sunday afternoon in the country side the husband spotted two mules and says, “Some of your relatives?”
+A couple riding in the car had not spoken for some time.
+Riding Sunday afternoon in the countryside, the husband spotted two mules and said, “Some of your relatives?”
 She was equal to the occasion and said, “Yes, on my husband’s side!!”
 Sometimes holy wedlock becomes holy deadlock!
 The biblical answer is for the partners in marriage to function in their roles.